 - The victim’s family members are entitled to inconvenience benefits too—for example, home maintenance, childcare, or home maintenance expenses.

 - The amount of pain and suffering experienced by the victim is not comparable to anything.
 However, the family can get a compensation amount for this too.

-Obviously, money can bring back the loved ones who have left.
+Obviously, money can not bring back the loved ones who have left.
 However, this compensation will help to reduce the amount of suffering and inconvenience the family suffers.

 Defense in a Vehicular Homicide Case

 What can you do when you face charges of vehicular manslaughter?